20 Botany Terms Every Gardener Should Know

 11. Dioecious

-Have you ever heard how you’ll need to buy both a male and female plant if you want berries on your Holly bush?
+Have you ever heard how you’ll need to buy a male and female plant if you want berries on your Holly bush?
 That’s because Holly is a dioecious plant— meaning it has exclusively female flowers on one plant and exclusively male flowers on another.
-Dioecious stands for “two houses”, and in the case of fruit-bearing plants like holly, you will indeed need one of each for pollination (and then fertilization) to occur.
+Dioecious stands for “two houses,” and in the case of fruit-bearing plants like holly, you will need one of each for pollination (and then fertilization) to occur.

 12. Monoecious

 Unlike holly, corn is a monoecious plant.
-Meaning “one house,” monoecious plants have separate male and female flowers on the same plant— so there’s no need to worry about buying plants of both genders in order for fertilization to occur.
+Meaning “one house,” monoecious plants have separate male and female flowers on the same plant— so there’s no need to worry about buying plants of both genders for fertilization to occur.

 13. Regular flower